jaimemorais/DividendAlert/README.md

 # DividendAlert
 Alert for new dividends

+Using :
-asp.net core web api / angular / pwa
+asp.net core web api
+docker
+zeit
+angular / pwa